 Natural gas provides 28% of our energy and is used to heat more than half the homes in the United States.
 It is also a raw material in a variety of common products, such as paints, fertilizers, plastics, medicines, and antifreeze.
 Propane, which powers many kitchen stoves and outdoor grills as well as home heating systems, is derived from natural gas.
 Natural gas is also used to generate 27% of our electricity.

-Unlike oil, about one-third of which is imported at present, virtually all of our natural gas comes from the United States.
+Unlike oil, about one-fourth of which is imported at present, virtually all of our natural gas comes from the United States.

 Natural gas is often described as “clean burning” because it produces fewer undesirable by-products per unit energy than coal or petroleum.
 Like all fossil fuels, its combustion emits carbon dioxide, but at about half the rate of coal per kilowatt hour of electricity generated.
 It is also more energy efficient.
 On average, a typical coal-burning power plant in 2013 was about 33% efficient in converting heat energy into electrical power.
 A gas-fired plant was about 42% efficient.
 And in natural gas combined-cycle power plants—in which waste heat from a natural gas turbine is used to power a steam turbine—generation may be as much as 60% efficient.